KDE/documentation-develop-kde-org/HIG/source/style/icon.rst

 -  Use icons from the system icon theme whenever possible.
 Avoid using custom icons.
 New icons should be added to an icon theme.
 -  Design icons with a small number of metaphors that are understandable independent of language and culture.
-Apply metaphors only once (e.g. do not use a brush twice for different actions).
+Apply metaphors only once (e.g. don't use a brush twice for different actions).
 -  Simplify, but don't go overboard.
 Breeze icons are **not** "flat".
 -  Avoid using text in icon designs; it cannot be localized and tends to look